 A biographically inspired look at ideas, projects and other research from engineer-designer Bret Victor.

-An expedition into Victor's website, worrydeam.com, and select discussion from other corners of the Internet.
+An expedition to Victor's website, worrydeam.com, and select discussion from other corners of the Internet.

 This piece is my personal take on Victor's fascinating output: all the great ideas are due to him, all the mistakes and misrepresentations are mine alone.

 Not every UI enthusiast can reach out to signal processing and circuit design — truly complex systems — for their real world examples.
-The engineer and designer Bret Victor stands apart among the leading makers and thinkers in the field of user interfaces, software tools, and information systems.
+The engineer and designer Bret Victor stands apart among the leading makers and thinkers in the fields of user interface design, software tools, information systems and computational media.

-Victor is an unusual kind of engineer, one blessed with a romantic mindset and a certain humanistic sentimentality, a softer outlook that allows him to see beyond the immediate concern.
+Victor is an unusual sort of engineer, one blessed with a romantic mindset and a certain humanistic sentimentality.
+Victor maintains a softer outlook that allows him to see beyond the immediate concern.
 He wants technology to be there to lift all of us, together.

 In our rush for the future, we let technology run over the human and the humane.
 We increased our productivity by supercharging the old tools, the old representations and the old paradigms, instead of inventing new ones that are native to the new medium.
 To entertain ourselves, we settled for the iconic and the facile instead of embracing the dynamic capabilities of our new toys.
 Today, we have the power to simulate arbitrarily complex dynamic behaviour, but we still think in static symbols and use linear tools.

-The mission is to help people through the development of new tools, new artefacts, new ways of seeing.
+The mission is to help people through the development of new tools, new artefacts, and new ways of seeing.
 Victor is interested in making systems intelligible, and complex behaviour visible and useful.
-In his vision our tools enable us to directly manipulate dynamic representations, and we have moved forward from the limited ways of thinking that the paper and pencil mindset and metaphor enable.
+In his vision our tools enable us to directly manipulate dynamic representations and to gain an ever deeper understanding.
+The world is so complex that we must move beyond the limited ways of thinking that the paper and pencil mindset and metaphor enable.

-Victor wants to take us into a brighter future where our media and our modes of communication are all dynamic and expressive.
+Victor wants to take us into a brighter future where our media and our modes of communication are expressive and dynamic and in service of a better informed discourse.
 By upgrading our tools and our techniques, perhaps we can bring forth new thoughts, and new solutions to the most pressing problems we face today.

-Victor's path has taken him from gadgets to shiny things to creative tools and all the way to inventing a whole new dynamic medium.
-On this journey he has held on to a set of ideals, of principles about the role of technology in our lives.
+Victor's path has taken him from gadgets and shiny things all the way to a new dynamic medium.
+On this journey he has held on to a set of ideals and principles about the role of technology in our lives.
 The whole of human being is sacred, and the tools we use must adapt to us — not the other way around.
-We must have immediate feedback and direct access to the artefacts of our creative process.
+We must have immediate feedback.
+We must have direct access to the fruits of our creative process.
 We need to see, deeply, when we try to understand.

 A Silicon Valley kid